National Science Bee

 Online Regional Qualifying Exam

 The first stage of the National Science Bee for the Middle and Elementary School Divisions is the Online Regional Qualifying Exam (ORQE).
-Prior to taking the ORQE, teachers, administrators, parents, or another adult family member must first create a free sponsor account at www.iac-exams.com.
-Once they have created an account, sponsors will receive the link to the exams, and students can take the ORQE at any point.
-There is no cost to take the ORQE and there is no hard deadline for students to take it: the ORQE will remain available until the registration deadline for the last Regional Finals passes.
-However, we recommend that students take the ORQE as early as possible in the academic year so that they have more time to prepare for the Regional Finals and compete at up to 3 Regional Finals sites if they qualify.
+Prior to taking the ORQE, an adult sponsor (usually a parent or teacher) must first create a free sponsor account at this link.
+Once they have created an account, students can take the ORQE at any point.
+There is no cost to take the ORQE and there is no hard deadline for students to take it: the ORQE will remain available until the registration deadline for the last Regional Tournaments pass.
+However, we recommend that students take the ORQE as early as possible in the academic year so that they have more time to prepare for and compete at up to seven Regional Tournaments sites if they qualify.

 Online Regional Qualifying Exam: Exam Structure